In this section

 person.
 Patients and families will vary in their requirements for information,

-Involving patients and their families in co-design.
+business.
+This includes the involvement of patients and their families in

 Advisory Committee - consists of representatives